Aditya-11/STM32-Bluetooth-Based-Home-Automation/README.md

 3. The UART packet size is about 8 bits , 1 start and 1 stop bit and 0 parity bits.

+4. Check out the baudrate , rated baudrate at command mode is 38400 and at data mode is 9600, whenever the enable pin is ON then its in command mode.
+You can go through various AT commands to configure your bluetooth module from HC-05 documentation.

 # Sensors Used

 * Used ADC 1 (timmer 1) and 2 (timmer 8) to sample the analog values comming from various sensors.